Madridgato/abc-banana-test3/Readme.md

 4. In Linux make sure node.js executables, such as node and npm are added to the user PATH, on Windows and OSX open the Node.js command prompt

 5. Create a new  directory to install the test suite and go to this directory in the command prompt

 6. Install webdriver.io: Go to the Node.js command prompt, and at the prompt type: npm install webdriver.io --save-dev

-7. Download the test suite from github at https://github.com/Madridgato/abc-banana-test3  , either by downloading the zip file or performing a git pull
+7. Download the test suite from github at https://github.com/Madridgato/abc-banana-test3  , either by downloading the clone zip file (https://github.com/Madridgato/abc-banana-test3/archive/master.zip) or performing a git pull in the test suite directory.
+Unzip the zip file in the test suite directory if you have downloaded the